Separation Agreements

 In such scenarios, involving a family law professional like a mediator might be necessary for conflict resolution.
 The “Step: Get help from a family law professional” section provides more insights into this.
 Alternatively, obtaining a court order that can be enforced might be needed, meaning the court can mandate you or your partner to adhere to its directives.

-Ontario has three distinct courts handling family law issues: the Family Court Branch of the Superior Court of Justice, Superior Court of Justice, and Ontario Court of Justice.
+Ontario has three distinct courts handling Family Law in Canada issues: the Family Court Branch of the Superior Court of Justice, Superior Court of Justice, and Ontario Court of Justice.
 It’s crucial to identify the appropriate court for your situation based on the nature of your family law concerns and your or your partner’s residence.

 For instance, issues related to decision-making responsibility or parenting time should be addressed in the court located in the municipality where your child resides.
 If you’re uncertain about the appropriate court, contacting the family court in your municipality can provide clarification.